emptythevoid/neo360alert/README.md

 # neo360alert
-A Chrome add-on to ensure you don't miss client alerts
+An unofficial Chrome add-on to ensure you don't miss client alerts when using Neo360 https://neo360.co/

-Neo 360 can be set up with alerts in the Client Diary.
+Neo360 can be set up with alerts in the Client Diary.
 However this only appears as a red ! and if you're in a hurry, it might be easy to miss it.
 This browser extension looks for the red ! and fires up a popup alert.

 This was a one-off project for a client and was my first and only Chrome extension.